 Opportunities to Get Involved

 In our initial conversations socializing this project concept with advocates, practitioners, investors, workers and academics who are actively advancing or supporting some of these alternative models, we’ve been gratified by the response, which indicates there is a need for this kind of analysis.
 In the near future, after gathering initial research and data, we plan on convening a review circle, which will consist of representatives from the various target audience organizations and networks, to provide input on our initial findings and submit case studies.
-If you would like participate or partner in any way, including during this review circle, please reach out to Milap Patel, Director of Research at MSI Integrity, via email.
+If you would like participate or partner in any way, including during this review circle, please contact us via email.

 To sign up for our newsletter and receive our updates, sign up here.